Customer Preferences and Communication Consent

 - Appointment history

 The customer record is anonymised but not deleted, ensuring your financial and appointment records remain intact.
+The customer is also automatically deactivated and cannot be reactivated.

 Warning: This action cannot be undone.
 Ensure the request is legitimate before proceeding.